tonytins/infinite-stories/README.md

 ## License

-I license this project under the GPL-3.0 license - see [LICENSE](LICENSE) for details.
+Entries is licensed under the GPL-2.0 license.
+For more information, please refer to the [LICENSE](LICENSE) file in the project repository.